Shellyspike/Primo/Primo.Office.MyOffice_en.md

 ### "Table" Section

-All the components listed below are added to the working area inside the **MyOffice Table** element.
-This is a component for connecting to the "MyOffice Tables" application.
+All the elements listed below are added to the working area inside the **MyOffice Table** element.
+This is a element for connecting to the "MyOffice Tables" application.
 If the specified file does not exist, a new one will be created.
 The **MyOffice Table** element includes the following properties:

 - **Byte array**: Byte array of the document.
 - **Codepage**.